OfficeDev/office-js-docs-pr/docs/reference/manifest/appdomains.md

 # AppDomains element

 Lists any domains, in addition to the domain specified in the `SourceLocation` element, that your Office Add-in will use and that should be trusted by Office.
-Among other things, this enables pages in the domains to make calls to Office.js APIs from IFrames within the add-in.
+This enables pages in the domains to make calls to Office.js APIs from IFrames within the add-in.
 For each additional domain, specify an **AppDomain** element.

  **Add-in type:** Content, Task pane, Mail